• Skip to primary navigation

 Romaine salad with traditional caesar dressing and parmesan

-Add salt, pepper, and parmesan cheese.
-Serve with romaine lettuce, croutons, and shaved parmesan cheese.
+Step 2: Stir in the anchovies, Worcestershire sauce, dijon mustard, and lemon juice until completely combined.
+Then add the salt, pepper, and parmesan cheese.
+Serve with romaine lettuce, Homemade Italian Parmesan Croutons, and shaved parmesan cheese.

 This is the easiest recipe ever and it's so tasty.
 Yes, it's a little more work than glopping on some dressing you like, but the flavor depth of the ingredients is so much more worth it.
 You will actually taste all of the flavors instead of the typical "caesar" flavor.